Moggy's Notes

 These line numbers are the key (just as the target groups in tardata.dat use as the group code, the line or record number in targets.dat).

-Bytes 4 and 5 control the aircraft starting point on the runway (forwards or backward) from 0000 to FFFF and all points in between).
+This effectively controls the aircraft starting point on the runway (forwards or backward) from 0000 to FFFF and all points in between).

 Airfields.dat